 - sexual behaviors that contribute to unintended pregnancy and sexually transmitted diseases, including HIV infection

 - alcohol and other drug use

 The YRBS is conducted every two years in South Dakota.
 A random sampling of all public, private and Bureau of Indian Education schools containing any students in grades 9, 10, 11, or 12 is eligible to be selected for inclusion in the survey.
 Since 1991 the South Dakota Department of Education has conducted the YRBS in collaboration with multiple state agencies, including the Department of Health, and with South Dakota’s school administrators, school principals, teachers, parents, and students.
 In August 2013, the Department of Health was awarded funding to continue administering the YRBS in South Dakota.
 The Departments of Health and Education will continue to work in cooperation to administer the YRBS survey.

-- Previous reports (South Dakota Department of Education)
+- Reports from previous years (South Dakota Department of Education)

 Kim Carlson - YRBS Coordinator

 Office of Health Statistics